alexanderowen/GoToBytecode/JavaBytecodeExamples/README.md

 Each .class file demonstrates the Java bytecode analog to Go types
+This directory is meant to provide an EXAMPLE of bytecode representation
 ### Commands
 - Compile a fresh version of the class file
 `javac file.java`